Weeshlow/census-hackathon-2016/README.md

   - bldg
   - daley center plaza event permits

-> "A New York Times analysis of homicides and census data in Chicago compared areas near murders to those that were not.
+> **disparity**: "A New York Times analysis of homicides and census data in Chicago compared areas near murders to those that were not.
 Residents living near homicides in the last 12 years were much more likely to be black, earn less money and lack a college degree."

 > <img src="https://dl.dropboxusercontent.com/u/705531/chicago.png" height="200">

 missouri
 - 1970+

 > "Ferguson, which gets its name from a 19th-century farmer who donated a portion of his land for a railroad line and depot, is a suburb of St. Louis with just over 21,200 residents, 67 percent of whom are black.
 In 1970, the suburb was 99 percent white.
-For skeptics who wonder what that has to do with anything, racial makeup does make a difference, especially considering the spark that ignited such intense civil unrest came when an unarmed 18-year-old black youth was shot to death by a white police officer.
+For skeptics who wonder what that has to do with anything, **racial makeup** does make a difference, especially considering the spark that ignited such intense civil unrest came when an unarmed 18-year-old black youth was shot to death by a white police officer.
 It is a scenario that historically, over the last 50 years at least, has brought not just outrage but wholesale riots in cities across the country, accompanied by looting and burning of businesses.
 So it was after the Aug.
 9 death of Michael Brown in Ferguson."

 ### East